 - Total Utility Bill

-Your total electricity bill is calculated by subtracting your solar discounts from your electricity costs and fees.
-Here is an example:
+Your total electricity bill is calculated by subtracting your solar discounts from your electricity costs.

 Total Annual Discounts